 Provide funding for soft infrastructure organizations that facilitate local food producers, processors and distributors in accessing the BPS market.

-E
+Encourage mechanisms to recognize accountability in the local food system, including third party certification.

 Develop markets for products rejected by supermarkets.